 1. Segway down Tempe Lake

 Tempe Town Lake is a reservoir occupying a portion of the (currently) dry riverbed of the Salt River as it passes through Tempe.
-To get a really good look and feel of the lake, take a Segway Tours of Scottsdale to find out all about it!
+To get a really good look and feel of the lake, I suggest you take a Segway Tours of Tempe to find out all about it!

 As you pass through the area touring the lake, your guides will narrate stories and historical facts while you learn how to negotiate this interesting ride.